wazuh/wazuh-documentation/source/installation-guide/basic/index.rst

 .. meta::
   :description: Find useful technical documentation about how Wazuh works, suitable for developers and tech enthusiasts.

 This section aims to guide the user through the process of installing Wazuh.
 There are two available types of deployment: :ref:`All-in-one<basic_all_in_one>` and :ref:`Distributed<basic_distributed_index>`.
-In this guide, `Open Distro for Elasticsearch <https://opendistro.github.io/>`_ and Kibana will be used.
-Open Distro for Elasticsearch is a fully open-source and `Apache-2.0-licensed` distribution of both Elasticsearch and Kibana.
+In this guide, `Elasticsearch with basic license <https://www.elastic.co/>`_ will be used.
+Elasticsearch is formed by two different components, `Elasticsearch-oss` wwhich is fully open-source, and `X-Pack` which is under Elasticsearch license.

 Wazuh components
 ----------------